ealitten/learning-ml/docs/terminology.md

   Unfortunately this would require 17 dimensions to represent visually!

 - **Logistic regression** - A subcategory of linear regression where the desired output is categorical i.e. it belongs to a number of discrete catgories.
 In our case just two: pokemon 1 wins or pokemon 2 wins.
 This makes our problem a *binary classification* problem.

+- **Loss Function** - How the the programme measures how good a model during training.
+The loss function is measuring not just how good its predictions were, but how varied they are.
+It values predictability highly and  would rather have a lot of mediocre results which were slightly off, then sometimes be totally right, and other times be wildly off.